 6. Transfer to a shallow 3-quart baking dish, sprinkle with the crumb mixture, and bake until golden brown, 12 to15 minutes.

 Get the soup pot out.
-Cold nights heat up with this healthy take on chili.
-So many textures with its hearty mix of beans, vegetables and protein, no one will even miss the meat.
+Cold nights heat up with this healthy take on chilli.
+With so many textures with its hearty mix of beans, vegetables and protein, no one will even miss the meat.

-Serve topped with cilantro, avocado and a squeeze of lime a side salad—got to eat those leafies and a couple nacho chips.
-This recipes feeds an army, but tastes even better left over.
+Serve topped with cilantro, avocado and a squeeze of lime a side salad—got to eat those leafies and a couple of nacho chips.
+This recipe feeds an army but tastes even better leftover.
 Freeze a batch for next week too.
 This vegan chilli is one of my top comfort foods to make ahead.

 1/2 cups quinoa cooked